Pace British School opened in 2019 in the Muwailah area of Sharjah, and, as the name suggests, offers the UK curriculum.

 Whilst it is early days for Pace British School to measure academic achievement, we at WhichSchoolAdvisor.com are encouraged to see that the school is "well aware of the importance of value-added attributes for those pupils applying for university places at institutions where academic excellence is largely a given.
 In such cases, the keys to success lie in what a candidate can offer in terms of experiences, personal qualities, skills and importantly the ability to use their secondary school academic and pastoral knowledge and apply it practically to real world problems."

-Principal, Mr. Flint pledges that he and his staff, will “do what needs to be done” to ensure that students have the best possible learning experiences allowing them to maximise their talents and enabling them to ultimately reap the rewards that effort and a quality education brings.
+The school says it is committed to “do what needs to be done” to ensure that students have the best possible learning experiences allowing them to maximise their talents and enabling them to ultimately reap the rewards that effort and a quality education brings.

 In common with many schools in Sharjah, there is no published inspection report for Pace British School as there are for all schools in Dubai and Abu Dhabi.
 Historically, inspections were carried out by the Ministry of Education/Sharjah Education Zone and were not widely published.